 These are our top tips for preventing refund requests:

 - Be honest with your website copy.
-Make sure your product delivers what it promises on the metaphorical box.
+Make sure your product delivers what it promises.

 - Write clear, detailed product descriptions.

 - Provide useful supporting documentation and answers to common FAQs.

 - Make use of demo videos, samples, and free trials.

 - Make pre-sale support a priority, or offer a pre-sale chat or email feature on your site.